 Measuring Spot Elevation

-Elevation of a point on a map or chat called spot elevations is used principally to indicate points higher than their surroundings.
-A spot elevation displays the actual elevation of a selected point and the top and/or bottom elevation of elements with a thickness.
+Spot elevation, or the elevation of a point on a map or chart, is used to indicate points higher than their surroundings.
+Spot elevation displays the actual elevation of a selected point and the top and/or bottom elevation of elements with a thickness.

-3. Click on 'Calculate Elevation' to get the spot election results.
+3. Click on 'Calculate Elevation' to get the spot elevation results.

-The volume calculations give accurate results for the volume of an area.
-The area of cutting and filling is found out for each section with the Polygon method or Net area calculation method.
+Volume calculations give accurate results for the volume of an area.
+The area of cutting and filling is found for each section with the polygon method or net area calculation method.
 The volume is determined by multiplying the average area with the distance between sections.

-1. Like measuring the elevation profile and spot elevation, select the polygon tool from the toolbox and draw an area anywhere on the map to calculate the volume.
+1. To begin calculating the volume of an area, select the polygon tool from the toolbox and draw the area on the map.